cloudnc/ngx-sub-form/README.md

 **Properties**

 - `emitNullOnDestroy`: By default is set to `true` for `NgxSubFormComponent`, `NgxSubFormRemapComponent` and to `false` for `NgxRootFormComponent` and `NgxAutomaticRootFormComponent`.
 When set to `true`, if the sub form component is being destroyed, it will emit one last value: `null`.
-It might be useful to set it to `false` for e.g. when you've got a form accross multiple tabs and once a part of the form is filled you want to destroy it
+It might be useful to set it to `false` for e.g. when you've got a form across multiple tabs and once a part of the form is filled you want to destroy it
 - `emitInitialValueOnInit`: By default is set to `true` for `NgxSubFormComponent`, `NgxSubFormRemapComponent` and to `false` for `NgxRootFormComponent` and `NgxAutomaticRootFormComponent`.
 When set to `true`, the sub form component will emit the first value straight away (default one unless the component above as a value already set on the `formControl`)

 **Hooks**